rzrn/tigerspades/README.md

 #### Linux

-You can build each library yourself, or install them with your distro’s package manager:
+You can build each library yourself, or install them with your distro’s package manager.
+For example, on Ubuntu 24.04:
 ```
-sudo apt install libgl1-mesa libgl1-mesa-dev libopenal1 libopenal-dev libglfw-dev
+sudo apt install libgl-dev libopenal-dev libglfw3-dev
 ```

 Start the client e.g. with the following inside the `dist/` directory: